 Since hadronic processes are crucial to describe the interactions of the proton beam on the target, the FLUKA simulator [28] has been chosen for this first step of the simulation.
-The target used in the present study is a mercury liquid jet [16] simulated by a cylinder 30 cm long (representing two hadronic lengths) and 1.5 cm diameter (see table 1).
+The target used in the present study is a mercury liquid jet [16] simulated for a sake of simplicity by a cylinder 30 cm long (representing two hadronic lengths) and 1.5 cm diameter (see Table 1) [25].
 Other types of target are under study [16].
-The pencil like simulated proton beam is composed of 10^6 mono-energetic protons.
+The pencil like simulated proton beam is composed with 106 mono-energetic protons, and no beamtarget dynamical effects are taken into account.
 The beam axis is also the symmetry axis of the target and the horns and the decay tunnel.
 Simulations have been performed for 2.2 GeV proton kinetic energy, the up to now nominal design [19], as well as for 3.5 GeV, 4.5 GeV, 6.5 GeV and 8 GeV according to possible new designs [29].
-Particle production yields are summarized in table 2.
-The pion momentum spectra obtained at different energies and normalized to a 4MW SPL beam power are presented in figure 2(a).
-At low energy, pions come from Δ decays while the high energy part is dominated with multi pion production.
-At very low energy, for P < 200 MeV/c, pions come from Δ produced by protons of the target excited by the beam interactions, while for higher energy, pion production is due to transformation of protons of the beam into Δ .